Mina Kobayashi

-Mina Kobayashi (小林 美奈, Kobayashi Mina) is a Japanese curler from Sapporo, Hokkaido.
-She is the alternate on the FORTIUS curling team, which is skipped by Sayaka Yoshimura.
+Mina Kobayashi (小林 未奈, Kobayashi Mina) is a Japanese curler from Sapporo, Hokkaido.
+She is the skip of the FORTIUS curling team.
 At the international level, she represented Japan at the 2019 World Mixed Curling Championship and the 2020 Winter Youth Olympics, winning silver in the mixed team competition.

 Career

+Juniors

 Kobayashi competed in her first Japan Curling Championships during the 2017–18 season as third for the Sapporo CA team.
 Her team, with skip Momoka Iwase, second Midori Sugasawa, lead Mao Hino and alternate Suzune Yasui finished seventh with a 2–6 record, only defeating Nayoro Association and Team Hiroshima.
 Kobayashi and her teammates were unable to return to the national championship the following year.

 In 2019, Kobayashi was selected to play lead on the Japanese team for the 2020 Winter Youth Olympics.
 The team also included skip Takumi Maeda, third Momoha Tabata and second Asei Nakahara.
 In preparation for the event, the team represented Japan at the 2019 World Mixed Curling Championship where they finished 4–3 in the round robin, just missing the playoffs.
 At the Games, the team finished 4–1 in the preliminary round of the mixed team competition, earning them a spot in the playoffs.
 In the quarterfinals, they upset the top seeded Canadian team and went on to beat New Zealand in the semifinal.
 They then fell to Norway in the final, settling for silver.
 Kobayashi then competed in the mixed doubles competition with France's Léo Tuaz.
 The pair lost their final qualifying game, however, had the best draw shot total of the losing qualifiers which meant they qualified as the fourth seeds.
 They then lost both the semifinal and the bronze medal game, finishing fourth.

 At the 2020 Japan Junior Curling Championships, Kobayashi and her team of Momoha Tabata, Mikoto Nakajima and Miku Nihira won the gold medal.
 This qualified them for the 2021 World Junior Curling Championships, however, the event was cancelled due to the COVID-19 pandemic.